Black Orchid (Doctor Who): Plot

-11 June 1925: the TARDIS crew encounters Lord Cranleigh's chauffeur, who has been expecting "the Doctor".
+11 June 1925: the TARDIS crew encounters Lord Cranleigh's chauffeur, Tanner, who has been expecting "the Doctor".
+The Doctor joins the local cricket team as requested.
+His excellent batting and bowling performance ensures the team wins the match.
 Lord Cranleigh asks them to stay until the annual ball and offers them costumes.
 They are introduced to Ann Talbot, Lord Cranleigh's fiancée, who looks identical to Nyssa.
 When Tegan admires a black flower, Lady Cranleigh explains it is a black orchid and was found on the Orinoco by her son, the famed botanist George Cranleigh.

 The Doctor picks a Harlequin outfit to wear to the ball.
 Ann comes to their room, presenting Nyssa with a dress identical to her own.
 As the Doctor prepares for the ball, a figure enters his room from a secret passage.
 The Doctor enters the secret passage, where he finds the dead body of one of the servants.
 The figure steals the Harlequin costume, joins the party, and attacks Ann Talbot.
-When a butler rushes to her assistance, the Harlequin strangles him to death before returning the costume to The Doctor's room.
+When a footman rushes to her assistance, the Harlequin strangles him to death before returning the costume to the Doctor's room.

-Lord Cranleigh finds the dead butler.
+Lord Cranleigh finds the dead footman.
 The Doctor arrives wearing the Harlequin costume and Ann identifies him as her attacker.
-The Doctor is arrested for murder, his companions accused of being accessories, and all are taken to the police station.
-The Doctor clears his name and uses the TARDIS to return to Cranleigh Hall, where the figure has lit the place on fire and taken Nyssa hostage.
+Lord Cranleigh makes a phone call, and learns that "the Doctor" who was to have played in the cricket match had missed the train.
+The Doctor is exposed as an impostor and arrested for murder, his companions accused of being accessories, and all are taken to the police station.
+The Doctor clears his name and uses the TARDIS to return to Cranleigh Hall, where the figure has set the house on fire and taken Nyssa hostage—thinking she is Ann.

-The murderer is revealed as George Cranleigh, who disappeared during an expedition into the Brazilian forests.
-The local natives removed his tongue because they held the Black Orchid sacred.
-Losing his mind, he was rescued by another tribe.
+The murderer is revealed as George Cranleigh, who disappeared during an expedition into the Brazilian rain-forests.
+The local natives captured and tortured him, as well as cutting out his tongue, because they held the Black Orchid sacred.
+Losing his mind, George was rescued by another, friendly tribe—one of whom, Latoni, brought him home and stayed to care for him.
 The Doctor convinces George to release Nyssa.
 Charles approaches his brother to thank him, but George recoils and falls off the roof to his death.

-Before the Doctor departs, Ann gives Tegan and Nyssa their costumes as presents and Lady Cranleigh presents the Doctor with a copy of George's book.
+Before the Doctor departs, Ann gives Tegan and Nyssa their costumes as presents and Lady Cranleigh presents the Doctor with a copy of George's book, which the Time Lord says he will treasure.

 Production

-This serial was commissioned by producer John Nathan-Turner during a period when the series did not have a Script Editor.
+This serial was commissioned by producer John Nathan-Turner during a period when the series had no script editor.
 Nathan-Turner had originally considered directing this story himself, which would have made him the first producer to do so since Barry Letts during the early 1970s.
 However, due to time constraints, Nathan-Turner abandoned the idea and hired Ron Jones to direct.